 If you plan on taking a family photo, coordinating your outfits helps subtly create a link between each individual in the portrait.
 Choose a color scheme that works for you, like all white shirts, or have everyone wear their favorite hats.
 It’s all about showing off your family’s personality.

 This is important, especially if you’re taking pictures with children.
 Make sure that you are happy with and comfortable in whatever you’re wearing.
 If that means choosing loafers instead of high heels, go for it.
 Portrait shoots can take time to complete, so you don’t want to be unhappy for the majority of it.

-If you’re looking to get some professional photos done, I’m happy to help.
-Plus, if you mention this blog post I’ll give you 10% of your purchase.
-Call me at 713.723.5535 or email me at firstname.lastname@example.org.
+If you’re looking to get some professional photos done, feel free to check out my website at markkatz.net.
+Plus, if you mention this blog post I’ll give you 10% off your purchase.
+Call me at 713.723.5535 or email me at email@example.com.